AriaTheCurseling/obsidian/MOBA/Characters/Tinkerer-Cyborg.md

-##### Q - Swarm
-Shoot a slow moving swarm in the target direction.
-Deal damage.

-Hitting your turret briefly empowers it, letting you recast to shoot a long range shot from the turret Hitting your pylon speeds up and slightly redirects the swarm
-##### W - Construct/Canibalize/Detach
+##### W - Detach
-Detach a part of your body, removing a capability you have to place
+Detach a part of your body, separating it from your body and removing a capability from yourself.
+The bodypart retains the capability, and can be commanded using the normal buttons.
+It is reattached if it gets too far from the main body.

+Damage is shared between the main body and the body part, but CC is not.

 Weapon - Place down a turret, replacing your auto attack Vision - Place down a ward, replacing your vision